NL-BioImaging/ISA-REMBI-Metadata-Modules/README.md

 # ISA-REMBI-Metadata-Modules
-Repository to organize REMBI and ISA metadata modules
+Repository with REMBI and ISA metadata modules